Data Interchange Format

-Data Interchange Format (.dif) is a text file format used to import/export single spreadsheets between spreadsheet programs.
+Data Interchange Format (.dif) is an obsolete text file format used to import/export single spreadsheets between spreadsheet programs.

 Applications that still support the DIF format are Collabora Online, Excel, Gnumeric, and LibreOffice Calc.
 Historical applications that used to support it until they became end of life or no longer acknowledge support of the format are dBase, FileMaker, Framework, Lotus 1-2-3, Multiplan, OpenOffice.org Calc and StarCalc.

 A limitation with DIF format is that it cannot handle multiple spreadsheets in a single workbook.
 Due to the similarity in abbreviation and in age (both date to the early 1980s), the DIF spreadsheet format it is often confused with Navy DIF; Navy DIF, however, is an unrelated "document interchange format" for word processors.

 History

 DIF was developed by Software Arts, Inc. (the developers of the VisiCalc program) in the early 1980s.
 The specification was included in many copies of VisiCalc, and published in Byte Magazine.
 Bob Frankston developed the format, with input from others, including Mitch Kapor, who helped so that it could work with his VisiPlot program.
 (Kapor later went on to found Lotus and make Lotus 1-2-3 happen.)
 The specification was copyright 1981.

 DIF was a registered trademark of Software Arts Products Corp. (a legal name for Software Arts at the time).